aezazali1997/node-test/readme.md

 # Test for node
 > This is a description of the test for node js
 ## Instructions for installing
-There is no node modules being used.
+There are no node modules being used.
 Only do a `git clone` and cd into the project folder.
 And run `npm run start` or `node app.js`